gijzelaerr/vacuum-cleaner/README.md

 ## Training

-Have a look at `vacuum-train --help` or at the source.
-Intended to be trained with [spiel](https://github.com/gijzelaerr/spiel/) as training data generator.
+We used [spiel](https://github.com/gijzelaerr/spiel/) for generating training data used for our experiments.